smarkets/smk_erlang_sdk/README.md

     cd deps/piqi/
     less INSTALL

-The resulting Erlang code is generated for by piqic and will be in erl/seto\_piqi.erl, include/seto\_piqi.hrl, src/eto\_piqi.erl, and include/eto\_piqi.hrl after running:
+The resulting Erlang code is generated for you by piqic and will be in src/seto\_piqi.erl, include/seto\_piqi.hrl, src/eto\_piqi.erl, and include/eto\_piqi.hrl after running:

     ./rebar compile